-Manager Uffe Vithen, 53 years, DOMI Administration (Beder-Malling Boligforening og Arbejdernes Andelsboligforening in Odder) Other executive functions

-Member of the board in Djurs Invest ApS Experience and skills

-Considerable experience as head of the housing association under the supervision of public authorities.

-$9\ \mbox{years}$ experience as a member of the bank's board - including the 6 as vice chairman.
+Manager Uffe Vithen, 53 years, DOMI Admini-(Beder-Malling Boligforening stration oa Arbejdernes Andelsboligforening in Odder) Other executive functions Member of the board in Djurs Invest ApS Experience and skills Considerable experience as head of the housing association under the supervision of public authorities.
+9 years experience as a member of the bank's board - including the 6 as vice chairman.
+Attendance at Board theoretical training through the bank.